La Quintrala: Widowhood and final years

 In 1654 Catalina became a widow, thereby regaining full control over the lands and businesses she shared with her husband Alonso.
 In January 1662, a new trial began against her for various abuses and crimes committed against her slaves.
 That same year her nephew, Jerónimo, died, and she herself fell ill.
 From then on, her health deteriorated gradually until her death in 1665.

 In her will and testament, dated 1665, Catalina paid for masses at the Church of San Agustin, both for her soul and the souls of her loved ones, as well as those who had lived under her charge.
 She also established various chaplaincies, including one established in favor of Cristo de Mayo (a sculpture that, according to legend, would have belonged to her and from which she would have been liberated because she looked at it with reproach), and thus maintained annual atonement on May 13.
 Another smaller sum was given to her relatives and friends, with the rest of her assets auctioned for the benefit of the Augustinians.

 She died on January 15, 1665, at the age of 61 (an advanced age for the time), feared and mythologized in life, alone and despised by all, in her Santiago property adjoining the temple of San Agustín.
-Her funeral was lavish and she was buried, as was tradition in the Lisperguer family, in the Church of San Augustín, but it is unknown where exactly her tomb is.
+Her funeral was lavish and she was buried, as was tradition in the Lísperguer family, in the Church of San Augustín, but it is unknown where exactly her tomb is.

 According to the chronicles of Benjamín Vicuña Mackenna, much of her assets were auctioned and her properties abandoned for years, as superstitious people were afraid of having any relation to La Quintrala.

 Legacy

 Her figure still lives in Chilean popular culture as the epitome of the perverse and abusive woman, as well as the oppression of Spanish rule.
 Currently, literature has taken a revisionist stance towards La Quintrala, who was the only Chilean female figure from the 17th century.
 In two centuries she was vilified and there arose an alleged "machismo" bias against a woman with power and preparation.
 In her time, there existed a society where women were only destined for supporting roles for men.

 Danish composer Lars Graugaard composed an opera based on her.
 Graugaard's opera La Quintrala for five singers and interactive computer was premiered September 2, 2004, in Copenhagen.

-Benjamín Vicuña Mackenna, wrote Los Lisperguer y La Quintrala (1877) about her.
+Benjamín Vicuña Mackenna wrote Los Lísperguer y La Quintrala (1877) about her.